Learning to Register Unbalanced Point Pairs: Experiment

 \subsection{Analysis}

-To study the effectiveness of the proposed \ours{}, we conduct extensive ablation experiments and report the results in \Tbl{ablation}, and \Fig{kitti_ablation}.
-First, we analyze the registration performance of all methods when the ground-truth submap is provided.
-Note that this setting is advantageous for the baseline methods since they are optimized for balanced point pairs, and we refer to these results as the \textit{theoretical upperbounds} of the baselines methods since we can assume the combination of a highly accurate localization algorithm with the baseline methods.
-As shown in \Fig{kitti_ablation}, our method outperforms even the upper bound of the baseline methods by a large margin.

-In \Tbl{ablation}, we conduct an ablation study on the core design choices of our method: k-nearest-neighbor values and usage of spatial constraint.
+To study the effectiveness of the proposed \ours{}, we conduct extensive ablation experiments and report the results in \Tbl{ablation}.
+In \Tbl{ablation}, we conduct an ablation study on the core design choices of our method: k-nearest-neighbor values and usage of \jh{submap proposal and structured matching modules}.
 As shown in \Tbl{ablation}, $k=16$ is the optimal configuration for considering all metrics.
-Moreover, we found that the spatial constraint plays a critical role in filtering out the noisy correspondences.
-Applying it on both super point and point levels improves the registration performance significantly.
+In addition, we found that \jh{both submap proposal and structured matching modules bring significant improvement in registration recall, where the best performance is achieved when all modules are enabled}.

+Moreover, we evaluate our method on three popular benchmarks, namely 3DMatch~\citep{zeng20163dmatch}, 3DLoMatch~\citep{huang2021predator}, and KITTI~\citep{Geiger2012AreWR}, to demonstrate the applicability of the proposed method in the balanced but partially overlapping setup.
+We compare our method with the state-of-the-art feature-matching based registration methods~\citep{bai2020d3feat,choy2019fully,yu2021cofinet,huang2021predator} on 3DMatch and 3DLoMatch benchmarks.
+For the KITTI odometry benchmark, we select HRegNet~\citep{lu2021hregnet} and CoFiNet~\citep{yu2021cofinet} as baselines since they exhibit strong performance on KITTI benchmark~\citep{Geiger2012AreWR}.
+As reported in \Tbl{3dmatch_kitti} and \Fig{kitti_recall}, our method exhibits competitive results from the previous state-of-the-art registration methods on both indoor and outdoor datasets, even with the extremely low overlap scenario.
+This result suggests that our method is not specialized for the KITTI-UPP benchmark but also applies to the indoor and low overlap environment.
+For more details on training and evaluation for the 3DMatch dataset, please refer to the Appendix.

+Finally, we measure the latency of our method and report the breakdown of elapsed times for each module on the KITTI-UPP benchmark in comparison with CoFiNet~\citep{yu2021cofinet}.
+As reported in \Tbl{latency}, our method takes 0.4 seconds more than CoFiNet but improves registration recall by 15.6\%.